Geethen/geeforec.github.io/content/post/practical-4.md

 **Filtering data**

-We first define variables for the temporal window of interest. we will use these variables for filtering the long-term data.
+We first define variables for the temporal window of interest.
+We will use these variables for filtering the long-term data.

 ```js
 var startYear = 2000;